 Below are some of these innovators and their solutions, which vary from virtual clinician-support systems, to products helping seniors communicate with family members, and remote patient monitoring platforms.
 By offering real-time solutions, these innovations demonstrate the importance of flexible, digitally-driven healthcare resources that can evolve to meet the needs of older adults and their circle of care, both during the present health crisis and beyond.

 CareStory empowers caregivers and family members to provide person-centred care to older adults.
-By using a QR code, the app captures a resident’s personalized care needs, for example, their medication or the type of music that calms them when agitated.
+By using a QR code, the app captures a resident’s personalized care needs, for example, the assisted device they prefer or the type of music that calms them when agitated.
 “This gives caregivers lots of support,” says Bill Dai, President of Emersewell, the company that developed CareStory with Baycrest.
 “It can reduce onboarding cost, time, caregiver turnover rate, number of responsive behaviours by residents, and use of sedatives.”

 This app will be especially helpful to new staff and volunteers coming in to provide extra support to long-term care facilities during COVID-19.
 By supplying real-time updates on the unique needs of residents, the app will allow staff to provide quality care and reduce the burden of their workload.
 The app will also give family members peace of mind, knowing that they can contribute to the care of their loved ones while observing physical distancing protocols.